-My third experience involved updating my MacBook Air's OS to Yosemite.
+My second experience involved updating my MacBook Air's OS to Yosemite.
 This free update is in your App Store.
 I was worried about how well it would work on our school network, but so far it's blazing along just fine.

 NOTE 10/27/14 2:29 PM: One of our teachers informed me that if you upgrade to Yosemite you cannot run Notebook software anymore for your SMART Board (it requires Notebook '14, which we don't have).
 IF YOU USE YOUR MACBOOK TO RUN YOUR SMARTBOARD, DO NOT INSTALL YOSEMITE.

 Some quick tips before you download and install Yosemite: